keycloakify/keycloakify-starter/README.md

 # You can access the app at http://localhost:8083
 ```

-# Standalone keycloak theme
+# I only want a Keycloak theme

-If you are only looking to create a keycloak theme, you can run theses few commands
+If you are only looking to create a Keycloak theme and not a Theme + a React app, you can run theses few commands
 after clicking ![image](https://user-images.githubusercontent.com/6702424/98155461-92395e80-1ed6-11eb-93b2-98c64453043f.png) to refactor the template
 and remove unnecessary files.